tomit4/dyetide/README.md

-# dyeit - a simple bash color converter
+# dyetide - a simple bash color converter

-__dyeit is a simple tool for converting your hex code to rgba codes... or visa versa! dyeit uses classic command line tools like grep, sed, awk, tr, and the moreutils package sponge to generate a .dye file where you specify whether you want all the hex color codes within that file converted to rgba, or the other way around (rgba to hex).__
+__dyetide is a simple tool for converting your hex code to rgba codes... or visa versa! dyetide uses classic command line tools like grep, sed, awk, tr, and the moreutils package sponge to generate a .dye file where you specify whether you want all the hex color codes within that file converted to rgba, or the other way around (rgba to hex).__